shovon/pando/uag/README.md

 - the graph will be acyclic
 - the graph will be undirected

-By the definition of the last two-points, the graph will therefore be a spanning tree.
+By the definition of the last two-points, the graph will therefore be a tree.

 If two non-neighbouring nodes need to communicate with eachother, either the application utilizing the spanning tree will need to design the application to support the act of relaying messages from node-to-node, or the application will need to utilize a third-party server, unrelated to the spanningtree server